Discrete geometry for electoral geography: Introduction

 \subsection{Acknowledgements}

-This work began during the Geometry of Redistricting Workshop held at Tufts University in August 2017.
-We are grateful to the sponsors, speakers, and participants.
-MD is supported by NSF DMS-1255442.
-BT is partially supported by a Simons Foundation Collaboration Grant for Mathematicians and a DePaul University Faculty Summer Research Grant.
-Special thanks to Assaf Bar-Natan, Richard Barnes, Seth Drew, Lee Hachadoorian, Adriana Rogers, and Alejandro Velez-Arce for computing and data support.
+This conversation began during the Geometry of Redistricting Workshop held at Tufts University in August 2017.
+We are grateful to the speakers and participants.
+Special thanks to Assaf Bar-Natan, Richard Barnes, Daryl DeFord, Seth Drew, Adriana Rogers, Parker Rule, and Alejandro Velez-Arce for their excellent work with data and computation, and for illuminating conversations.
+We relied heavily on their data and materials in our thinking and writing about this topic.
+We also thank Heather Rosenfeld, Lee Hachadoorian, Ruth Buck, Benjamin Forest, Peter Winkler, and Justin Solomon for overlapping collaborations, feedback, and conversations.